GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 This way we can see the value of the `userAgent` variable.

+### Run the application

 Go to the browser and reload the page.
+If you the IDEA window is visible at the same time, you'll see a brief popup saying "New snapshot received."
+(Don't blink or you'll miss it.)

 Return to IDEA and you should see that a snapshot has appeared in the lower lefthand panel:

-Click it and inspect the variables:
+*TBD: screenshot*

+Click it.
+The middle frame loads the stack trace and the right hand frame loads local variables and method arguments in scope at that point in the code and their values at that point in time.
+Fields are also available by expanding the "this" variable.
+Inspect the ???? variable in the right hand frame:

+*TBD: screenshot*

   ![](images/inspectuseragent.png)

 Now you see that userAgent is "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_11_2) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/47.0.2526.106 Safari/537.36".

 Guess what?
-Chrome is sending a user agent string that contains the word Mozilla, even though Chrome has almost nothing to do with the Mozilla project.
+Chrome is sending a user agent string that contains the word "Mozilla," even though Chrome has almost nothing to do with the Mozilla project.
 (Believe it or not, this brain damage goes back two decades, well before Chrome was conceived.
-Chrome isn't actually pretending to be Firefox here.
-It's pretending to be Netscape, but I digress.)
+Chrome isn't actually pretending to be Firefox.
+It's pretending to be Netscape, a browser that hasn't been updated since 2008; but I digress.)

+### Fix the bug

-Now that we see what's going on, let's fix it.
+Now that you see what's going on, let's fix it.

 1. Change the line